Selling blood tests online for over 15 years.

 Get secure and personalised results online.

-Our Liver Check provides a comprehensive check of liver enzymes such as Gamma GT (GGT), Alanine Transferase (ALT) and Aspartate Transferase (AST) which can be raised if the liver is inflamed or the biliary system is obstructed.
-GGT can be raised through bile duct obstruction or, more commonly, through excessive alcohol consumption.
-ALT is thought to be specific to liver damage whereas AST can also indicate muscle or heart damage.
+This is a comprehensive check of liver enzymes such as gamma GT (GGT) and alanine transferase (ALT) which can be raised if the liver is inflamed or the biliary system is obstructed.
+GGT can be raised through bile duct obstruction or, more commonly, through excessive alcohol consumption and ALT is thought to be specific to liver damage.

-Our Liver Check also includes tests for Kidney Function, Gout and Cholesterol, giving you a comprehensive picture of your organ and metabolic function.
+Tests for kidney function and cholesterol are also included in this check, giving you a comprehensive picture of your organ and metabolic function.

-As well as for people who wish to monitor an already diagnosed liver problem, the Liver Check (Liver function Test) is for individuals who wish to know how their liver is coping with their liestyle, particularly if they consume excessive calories, units of alcohol or drugs.
+As well as for people who wish to monitor an already diagnosed liver problem, the Liver Function Test is for individuals who wish to know how their liver is coping with their liestyle, particularly if they consume excessive calories, units of alcohol or drugs.
 Early detection of liver damage means that preventative action can be taken before damage becomes irreversable.

 We send you an easy-to-use kit to collect your blood sample.